st-fresh/simplehtmlsecured/README.md

 #### 3.IV/ Run ` git add -yourPreference ` in CLI to add it to the next commit,
 #### 3.V/ Run ` git push origin -yourOrigin ` in CLI to make the file live in your github.io repo to be served at HTTPS,

-# #4 Testing your file encrypted file access
+# #4 Testing your file-encrypted file-access
 ## Testing access
 #### 4.I/ Return to your browser and go to ` https://handle.github.io/path-to-encrypted-html-file-you-uploaded `,
 #### 4.II/ You should get an alert immediately [ enter your password ]..
-However, on some browsers your alerts are a security risk ! uhoh,
+However, on some browsers your alerts are a security risk ! uhoh, refer to #5.XI to find solutions if you're running for example the Brave.com Browser.

 # #5 Custom Options
 ### For VirtualBox in MacOS you need to,
 Download Virtual Box from: https://www.virtualbox.org/, Next you need to obtain a Win10 ISO file,
 #### 5.I/ If you can't do this on your own then just ping me on gitter (st-fresh) or twitter (mrdignitty) and I will get a working ISO file to you,
-#### 5.II/ In the VirtualBox apps menu on your system use ⌘N to Create a New OS > Choose Your-Name > Choose Type: Microsoft Windows > Choose: Windows 10 64/32-bit depending on your PC > Choose Default Memory Size > Choose Virtual HD > You will be prompted for your ISO file > Browse for your ISO file and attach it to your new OS VM > File will proceed to load when you lauch your new Win10 VM > Now install Win10 > Once in successfully installed Win10 OS navigate to link above in Microsoft Edge Browser > Download sh.exe program > Open sh.exe and then proceed to #2 above to finish creating your encrypted .html files
+#### 5.II/ In the VirtualBox apps menu on your system use ⌘N to Create a New OS > Choose Your-Name > Choose Type: Microsoft Windows > Choose: Windows 10 64/32-bit depending on your PC > Choose Default Memory Size > Choose Virtual HD > You will be prompted for your ISO file > Browse for your ISO file and attach it to your new OS VM > File will proceed to load when you lauch your new Win10 VM > Now install Win10 > Once you've successfully installed Win10 OS and are within it.. navigate to link in this gudie above under [ Prelim ] using Microsoft Edge Browser > Download sh.exe program > Open sh.exe and then proceed to #2 above to finish creating your encrypted .html files

 ### For controlling how your passcode dialogue box fires:
 #### 5.III/ You can rewrite how your encrypted file displays the password field by editing the contents of the Shadow Root of the DOCUMENT BODY,